Adaptive and Inclusive Recreation

 Grand Valley State University is an affirmative action, equal opportunity institution.
 It encourages diversity and provides equal opportunity in education, employment, all of its programs, and the use of its facilities.
 It is committed to protecting the constitutional and statutory civil rights of persons connected with the university.

 In both athletics and recreation, we promote inclusion and equity.
-GVSU Campus Recreation supports the If You Can Play, You Can Play Campaign to promote equality in recreation in sports, no matter the gender identity.
+GVSU Recreation & Wellness supports the If You Can Play, You Can Play Campaign to promote equality in recreation in sports, no matter the gender identity.

 Questions & Concerns